Skip navigation

 No, bats that roost in houses are insectivorous (eat insects), and are not dangerous to humans or pets.
 In fact, they help control populations of insects.
 Their droppings are not known to be a source of disease, and will quickly dry with little or no odour.
 A small percentage of bats carry Australian Bat Lyssavirus, a rabies-related disease.
 It can only be transmitted via saliva from an infected bat.
 If you do not handle bats, you should not be at risk.

-Microbats are clean and sociable animals that will not nibble or gnaw wood, wires or insulation.
+Microbats are clean and sociable animals that will not nibble or gnaw wood, wires or insulation, they also don't build nests and won't bring in nesting materials.
 All they are after is a place to rest.
 Left to their own devices, microbats can be fine house guests.

 Why do I have bats roosting in my house?